frccode/frccode/docs/Learn/Chapter_0/java_intro.md

-# Part 0 - Introduction to Java in FRC Programming
+# Introduction to Java in FRC Programming

 !!! note
     wrote: sean | edited: tycho | still needs proofreading - may be too long

 ### Choosing a Programming Language
-While possible to use Python and C++ to program competition robots, most teams choose to use Java (89.2% in 2025!).
+While possible to use Python and C++ to program competition robots, most teams choose to use Java (89.2% in 2025).
 Python is more beginner-friendly, and C++ is more powerful, but Java provides a good middle ground between performance, capability, and ease of use.

 Furthermore, due to its popularity as a first programming language in high-school curricula (in part through AP CSA), and its widespread online support, Java is a strong choice for most teams.